croyleje/lsp-default.nvim/doc/md/api-reference.md

 Send a formatting request to `{client}`.
 After the getting the response from the client it will save the file (again).

 Here is how it works: when you save the file Neovim will write your changes without formatting.
-Then, lsp-zero will send a request to `{client}`, when it gets the response it will apply the formatting and save the file again.
+Then, lsp-default will send a request to `{client}`, when it gets the response it will apply the formatting and save the file again.

 * client: (Table) It must be an instance of [vim.lsp.client](https://neovim.io/doc/user/lsp.html#vim.lsp.client).

 * bufnr: (Number, Optional) if provided it must be the id of an open buffer.

 * opts: (Table, Optional) Supports the following properties:

   * formatting_options: (Table, Optional) Settings send to the language server.
 These are the same settings as the `formatting_options` argument in [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()).

   * timeout_ms: (Number, Optional) Defaults to 10000.
 Time in milliseconds to ignore the current format request.